Buckinghamshire County Council Waste Management Project

 Air pollution control residue (APCr)

 By products of the flue gas cleaning process and typically include ash, carbon and lime due to fly ash materials emitted from the combustion process and injection of neutralising agents to clean the gases before being released to the atmosphere.
-These materials are hazardous and removed and disposed of by authorised licence holders for appropriate collection and disposal.
+These materials are hazardous and are removed and disposed of by authorised licence holders for appropriate collection and disposal.

 Aylesbury Vale District Council (AVDC)